Hope Island

 Health outcomes in Hope Island are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators show below-average outcomes in Hope Island.
-Common health conditions are slightly more prevalent here than average across both younger and older age groups.
+Health indicators suggest below-average outcomes in Hope Island, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
+The rate of private health cover is very high at approximately 57% of the total population (~10,496 people), compared to 52.3% across Rest of Qld.

 Frequently Asked Questions - Health